 Fiorano Modenese Historic Centre

-Architectural Design and Director of Works: Alessandro Caronia Architect
+Architectural Design and Direction of Works: Alessandro Caronia Architect

-Health & Safety Design and Operative Director of Works: Ercole Leonardi - Surveyor
+Health & Safety Design and Operative Direction of Works: Ercole Leonardi - Surveyor

 Structural and Service Consultant: Luca Dal Toè - Engineer.

 The scheme envisages the redevelopment of the highstreet crossing from East to West the historic centre, and its integration with piazza Ciro Menotti, the other main landmark of the social and cultural life of the community.
 This will be achieved by improving the pedestrian quality of the urban space with the redesign of the public walkways and the road pavements that will be connected harmonically with the square, and new urban furniture and tree-planted flowerbeds.
 The traffic road section will be considerably reduced, and the whole site will become a "20 Zone", where crossing vehicles won’t be allowed a speed higher than 20 km/h.

 The material chosen for the pavements of the new pedestrian walkways is Zovonite trachyte stone, which was used extensively by the ancient Romans in Northern Italy, and stands out for its resistance combined with an high aesthetic quality.
 The old and worn down existing tarmac will be replaced by an architectural pavement in fibre-reinforced concrete with on sight small size river stones, which guarantees the resistance required for a traffic road and the aesthetic quality required for this urban regeneration intervention as well.